 It wasn’t until five years later, in 1945, that the country was free again, mostly liberated by Canadian forces.
 Right after the war, the Dutch decided that May 5 would be celebrated as Liberation Day.

-While originally celebrated to commemorate the end of WWII, in the last couple of years, Bevrijdigingsdag has also really been about celebrating freedom in general.
+While originally celebrated to commemorate the end of WWII, in the last couple of years, Bevrijdingingsdag has also really been about celebrating freedom in general.

 Many people, and younger generations, in particular, don’t know what it’s like not to live in a free society.
 Liberation Day is therefore the day to remember not to take freedom for granted and celebrate how wonderful it is to live in a free society.

-Liberation Day in the Netherlands is only a public holiday every 5 years (the next being in 2025).
+Liberation Day in the Netherlands is a public holiday only once every five years (the next being in 2025).
 In that year, many businesses will close and public transport will either not run, or stick to a different timetable.